Vision-Language-Model-Guided Differentiable Ray Tracing for Fast and Accurate Multi-Material RF Parameter Estimation: Acknowledgments

 \section{Acknowledgments}

-This work was supported in part by SUTD Kickstarter Initiative (SKI 2021\_06\_08), and in part by the National Research Foundation, Singapore and Infocomm Media Development Authority under its Communications and Connectivity Bridging Funding Initiative.
+This work was supported in part by SUTD Kickstarter Initiative (SKI 2021\_06\_08), in part by NVIDIA Academic Grant Program, and in part by the National Research Foundation, Singapore and Infocomm Media Development Authority under its Communications and Connectivity Bridging Funding Initiative.